 March 15, 2023 9:00 AM EST | 6 min read

-There are several different factors that I consider important on the path to your success in any venture, whether business or personal.
+I consider several factors important on the path to success in any venture, whether business or personal.

-These top 3 factors leading to success are honesty, purpose and intuition.
+These top 3 factors leading to success are:

 In my personal experience, I’ve found that applying these factors helps me achieve my goals better than anything else I’ve ever tried.